ebuchman/blog/content/posts/mmt.md

 system appears far from sustainable - far from sufficiently able to represent its environment in the structure of its institutions.
 We would instead have to draw heavily from the theory of organisms and ecosystems, to concentrate on the sustainability of organizational forms.
-There is precidence in the work of ecological economists, like E.F Shumacher, Jane Jacobs, and Elinor Ostrom.
+There is precedence in the work of ecological economists, like E.F Shumacher, Jane Jacobs, and Elinor Ostrom.
-I tried to sketch what this might look like in this talk.
+I tried to sketch what this might look like in my talk, [Stakeholders and Statemachines].
 But MMT does not seem to account for this kind of ecological economics.
 At some level, it seems even opposed to it, for instance in the way it emphasizes the value of a trade deficit and dismisses concern with dependency on imports.
 In contrast, ecological economics